thruston/python-tablinum/README.md

     Second  2  3  2/3
     Third   3  6  3/3

-You can also use `format` and `f''` strings.
+You can also use simple `format` and `f''` strings.
 And string slices or indexes.
 So

     arr (a[:2])